-A. Local Economic Planning Studies
+A. Economic Expansion Planning and Public Policy Requirements Subcommittee

-Members of the SPC will form the Economic Expansion Planning ("EP") subcommittee, which will develop a process for considering local economic projects.
+Members of the SPC will form the Economic Expansion Planning and Public Policy Requirements Subcommittee ("EP") subcommittee.
 The EP subcommittee will be made up of members from the SPC.
+The EP will be responsible for developing a process for considering local economic projects, and will provide input to the Transmission Owner's identification and evaluation of transmission needs driven by Public Policy Requirements.